NEED TO MAKE UP A FULL EVENING’S THEATRICAL ENTERTAINMENT?

 They staged this on 3rd March 2017, and the local newspaper’s review is copied below.

 Brian’s memoir MEANDERINGS: A RIVER AND A LIFE is now available.
 A Double Bill coupling the illustrated presentation

 A TRIP DOWN THE RIVER CHARENTE with THE VIEW FROM THE WINGS worked well as both a book promotion

-and G B SHAW: PLAYING THE CLOWN, is booked for the 2018 ILMINSTER LITERARY FESTIVAL.
+and G B SHAW: PLAYING THE CLOWN, was well-received at the 2018 ILMINSTER LITERARY FESTIVAL.

 IT WOULDN’T BE EASTBOURNE WITHOUT A LIVE SHOW